robert-hh/SH1106/readme.md

 ###  display.rotate()
 ```
-display.rotate(flag)
+display.rotate(flag[, update=True])
 ```
 Rotate the content of the display, depending on the value of Flag.
 To become fully effective, you have to run display.show().
-Otherwise, the display is only vertically fliped.
+If the parameter update is True, show() is called by the function itself.
-- flag = True  Rotate by 180 degree
+- flag = True: Rotate by 180 degree
-- flag = False Normal mode
+- flag = False: Normal mode

 ###  display.show()